 Affiliation: University of Arizona

-Eleni Hasaki is an Associate Professor of Anthropology and Classics at the University of Arizona.
+Eleni Hasaki is a Professor of Anthropology and Classics at the University of Arizona.
 She received her B.A. from the University of Athens, Greece and her Ph.D. from the University of Cincinnati.
 She is an active member of the AIA Tucson Society, where she serves in a variety of roles, and as president from 2012-2016.
 She has published on craft technologies, apprenticeship, the spatial organization of workshops, and social network analysis of communities of practice in the Classical world.
 She has excavated pottery workshops in Greece and directs the ethnoarchaeological study of relocating a potters’ quarter in Tunisia.
 Her experimental archaeology projects at the Laboratory for Traditional Technology have centered on the wheels and kilns of ancient Greek potters.
 She promotes Digital Humanities through the WebAtlas of Ceramic Kilns in Ancient Greece and the NEH-funded collaborative project SNAP: Social Networks of Athenian Potters.
 Hasaki recently coedited a volume on Reconstructing Scales of Production in the Ancient Greek world (Heidelberg 2020).
-Her monograph (Potters at Work in Ancient Corinth: Industry, Religion, and the Penteskouphia Pinakes; Hesperia Supplement 51) on the largest group of scenes with potters at work from classical antiquity is scheduled to appear in Spring 2021.
+Her 2021 monograph (Potters at Work in Ancient Corinth: Industry, Religion, and the Penteskouphia Pinakes; Hesperia Supplement 51) focuses on the largest group of scenes with potters at work from classical antiquity.
 Her research has been funded by major institutions, including Harvard’s Loeb Classical Library Foundation, Archaeological Institute of America, Kress Foundation, and American Philosophical Society.
 More recently, she was a Harvard Fellow at the Center for Hellenic Studies, and a Senior Fellow at the National Gallery of Art, Center for Advanced Study in the Visual Arts (CASVA).

 March 25, 2021 @ 6:00 pm